rllemos/Team_Yellow/README.md

 - Formatting the numbers

 ## Database Storage
-PostgreSQL Database on AWS is the database we intend to use, and we will create a web application with Flask to display the data from the web scrape and create an HTML/CSS portfolio to showcase projects.
+PostgreSQL Database on AWS is the database we intend to use, and we will create a web application with Tableau to display the data from the kaggle website and create a story and dashboard to showcase project.

 ## Machine Learning
 ### Preliminary Data Preprocessing